Craiova International Airport: Passengers

+Routes

+Military use

+Between 1940 and 2004 the airport was used as a military air base.
+During the Cold War, the 67th Fighter Aviation Regiment was headquartered at Craiova.
+It was equipped with MiG-15 and MiG-17 fighters, as well as IAR 93 ground attack aircraft.
+From 1991, the MiG-15s and 17s were replaced with MiG-21s.
+The 322nd Aviation Maintenance Centre also functioned at the base between 1970 and 2004.

 Ground transportation

 The airport is connected to the city via bus route 9 (Metro-Central Market-Craiovița Nouă) of the public transport company RAT Craiova.
 There is a station in front of the airport with all-day service time.